 If CVs with low accretor masses are missing because they merge, it is obvious to ask whether their remnants can be observed and identified.
-In the case where the progenitor system is subdwarfs, or He WDs (not explored in this work).

-a close He WD-MS binary (the scenario of focus in this study), the remnant is expected to evolve along highly modified versions of the red giant branch (RGB) and possibly core helium burning (CHeB, or the red clump) phases of isolated, low-mass ( $M \leq 2M{\odot}$ ) stars.
+In the case where the progenitor system is a close He WD-MS binary (the scenario of focus in this study), the remnant is expected to evolve along highly modified versions of the red giant branch (RGB) and possibly core helium burning (CHeB, or the red clump) phases of isolated, low-mass ($M \leq 2M{\odot}$) stars.

 More recently, in only the last few years, the community has realized that stellar interactions may produce RGs with conspicuous and lasting asteroseismic signatures.
 Rui and Fuller (2021a) and Deheuvels, Ballot, Gehan, et al. (2022) show that many first-ascent RGs which gain hydrogen mass from companions (either through merger or stable mass transfer) possess unusually low gravity-mode period spacings.
-Li, Bedding, Murphy, et al. (2022) and Matteuzzi et al. (2023) similarly identify anomalously undermassive CHeB stars through asteroseismology.
-Because asteroseismology probes internal structures, it constrains separate information from traditional techniques which probe the surface properties of the star.
+Y. Li et al. (2022) and Matteuzzi et al. (2023) similarly identify anomalously undermassive CHeB stars through asteroseismology.
+Because asteroseismology probes internal structures, it constrains separate information remnants have cold and slightly more compact cores, which inflates their radii and changes the radiative structures of their cores to which asteroseismology is sensitive (Section 3.3).
+Merger remnants which are sufficiently massive enough to reach the tRGB ignite helium in abnormally energetic helium flashes.
+For massive enough progenitor He WDs, these events can dredge up significant amounts of helium into merger remnants' envelopes (Section 3.4), changing their surface abundances, and greatly modifying both their structure and evolution.
+In our models, such core dredge-up events occur when $M{WD} \ge 0.27 M{\odot}$, although the exact threshold depends on other factors such as the cooling age of the He WD (see Appendix 3.A).
+Less massive remnants become horizontal branch stars (Section 3.4.5), hot subdwarfs, or He WDs (not explored in this work). from traditional techniques which probe the surface properties of the star.
 It may thus play a critical role in identifying the remnants of cataclysmic variable mergers.